Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-5eQ3I4vmbZA.md

 ### Transcript

-> least will there be a way to auto feed biomass into the generators i don't think so, because that's the point of the generation like you're supposed to feel annoying you don't want to use them
+> least will there be a way to auto feed biomass into the generators I don't think so, because that's the point of the generation like you're supposed to feel annoying you don't want to use them